 Choose graduated compression that are tighter around the ankle, and less so at the knee

-Compression socks should not be too tight and should not feel like they restrict blood flow
+Sports compression socks should not be too tight and should not feel like they restrict blood flow

 Wearing compression calf sleeves can also protect your legs from scratches, abrasion, and poison ivy when running on trails.
-And since long sleeved clothing is advised as protection against mosquito bites, your compression socks are performing double duty to help protect you.
+And since long sleeved clothing is advised as protection against mosquito bites, your running recovery socks are performing double duty to help protect you.
 Finally, wearing compression on cooler running will keep your muscles warmer and prevent possible leg cramping.

 Running recovery tools include RICE, compression socks, and ample recovery time